-Other objects increased by 4.7% (or \$3 thousand).
-Increase is due to the additional cost of memberships for math at the High School which was previously included in contracted services.
+Other objects increased by 1.6% (or \$1 thousand).
+Increase is due to the additional cost of memberships for math at the High School which.

 CAPITAL AND NON-RECURRING FUND

 This amount will be zero for next year as it is not a BOE account.
 For the current year the Town provided \$200,000 from this account, within their control, for the purpose of capital needs.
 Although this \$200,000 is not part of the Board of Education's approved budget, it has been included in the function and object summaries to show the total actual funds available to the board from the Town.
 The board used \$103,500 for Technology and \$96,500 for Building & Site Maintenance.